textext/textext/docs/source/usage.rst

 then show the dialog containing the saved values).

 There is a preview button |usage-label-6| as well, which shortens the feedback cycle from entry to result considerably, so use it!
+See section :ref:`usage-preview`

 .. _usage-preamble-file: